Universal Approximation Theorem and error bounds for quantum neural networks and quantum reservoirs: Approximation error bounds for variational quantum circuits

+where we used the fact that $\braket{0|\psi} \in \RR$ in the third line.
 The property $\Vg\ket{0}^{\otimes\nq} = \ket{\psi}$ is in fact the only property of $\Vg$ that is required, otherwise $\Vg$ does not have any impact on the scheme or the error bounds.
-In case there are several alternative choices for $\Vg$ one may thus select the one that is most suitable from the perspective of hardware requirements and limitations. \end{remark} We can now measure the state of the $\nq$-qubit system after applying the gates $\Vg$ and $\Ug$.
+In case there are several alternative choices for $\Vg${,} one may thus select the one that is most suitable from the perspective of hardware requirements and limitations. \end{remark} We can now measure the state of the $\nq$-qubit system after applying the gates $\Vg$ and $\Ug$.
 The possible states that we could measure are ${0,\ldots,N-1}$.
 For $m \in \{0,1,2,3\}$ we denote by~$\P_{m}$ the probability that the measured state is in $\{m,4+m,\ldots,4(n-1)+m\}$.
 By running the circuit~$S$ times we may estimate these probabilities by

-with $i^{(s)}$ the measured state in the $i$-th shot.
-Here we will consider~$S$ to be large enough and will consider $\P_{m}^{n} = \P_{m}^{n}(\ttheta,\xx)$ as the output of the quantum circuit.
-We summarise this construction in the following formal definition:
+with $i^{(s)}$ the measured state in the $i$-th shot. {For conciseness} we will assume~$S$ large enough and will consider $\P_{m}^{n} = \P_{m}^{n}(\ttheta,\xx)$ as the output of the quantum circuit. {As shown in Appendix~\ref{appendixC} this is not a limitation; the Monte Carlo error can be easily taken into account, leading to an additional error of order $1/\sqrt{S}$ for independent shots.} We summarise this construction in the following formal definition: